ingresso-group/pyticketswitch/docs/users/quickstart.rst

     >>> bundle.orders
     [<Order 1>]

-So what did we actually reserve? lets inspect the :class:`Order <pyticketswitch.order.Order>`::
+So what did we actually reserve?
+Lets inspect the :class:`Order <pyticketswitch.order.Order>`::

     >>> order = bundle.orders[0]